 It can also be confusing to figure out your return.
 Typically, the total APY you’ll get is what’s shown on the final step of the process rather than what you’d get by manually adding the APR for each step along the way.
 In other words, the APY reported on Yearn or Curve takes into account all the profits you make at each step along the way.

-For example, there’s a strategy where you can provide liquidity on Curve’s stETH pool.
-That pool offers a return of 3.02% and gives you the crvSTETH token.
+For example, I’ll briefly describe a strategy using both the Yearn and Curve platforms where you can provide liquidity on Curve’s stETH pool.
+That pool offers a return of 3.02% (at the time of this writing) and gives you the crvSTETH token.
 You can then put that token into Yearn’s crvSTETH vault, which auto-compounds it for you, offering an APY of 5.18%.
-In this case, you don’t add those two numbers—5.18% is your total return.
+In this case, you don’t add those two numbers—the latter, 5.18% is your total return.

 Before you jump into any of this, though, you need to understand the risks.